Colorado’s School Health Inventory

 - Policy change at the state, district, and school levels

 - Garner support for school health efforts from school board members, administrators, parents, students, teachers, and communities.

 - Evaluate the effectiveness of school health policies and practices over time.

-Smart Source assessment tool — See the assessment tool and individual items.
+Smart Source inventory — See the instrument and individual items.

 Smart Source FAQs — Get answers to your questions.

-Smart Source one-page overview — Read a quick overview of the Smart Source program.
+Smart Source one-page overview — Read a quick summary of the 2017-18 process.

 Healthy Schools Best Practices Guide — See an overview of best practices in school health.